minvws/gfmodules-source-connector-api/docs/rate_limiter_circuit_breaker.md

 # Rate Limiter and Circuit Breaker

-The system has a build-in rate limiter and circuit breaker to manage the load and ensure stability.
+The system has a built-in rate limiter and circuit breaker to manage the load and ensure stability.
 The rate limiter controls the number of requests that can be processed within a given time frame, while the circuit breaker prevents the system from being overwhelmed by temporarily blocking requests when certain thresholds are exceeded.

 The following default configurations are applied: